pydantic/pydantic/docs/concepts/models.md

     In essence, Pydantic's primary goal is to assure that the resulting structure post-processing (termed "validation") precisely conforms to the applied type hints.
 Given the widespread adoption of "validation" as the colloquial term for this process, we will consistently use it in our documentation.

+    While the terms "parse" and "validation" were previously used interchangeably, moving forward, we aim to exclusively employ "validate", with "parse" reserved specifically for discussions related to [JSON parsing](../concepts/json.md).

 ## Basic model usage